28th April 2026

 Marsden

 You can find this picturesque West Yorkshire village in Colne Valley in Huddersfield, surrounded by incredible countryside scenery.
 It’s well positioned – with easy access to the M62 and a dedicated railway station with services to Leeds and Manchester – but it doesn’t compromise on a sense of rural peacefulness.
-There’s tons of parks, green spaces and walking routes, alongside all that rolling moorland.
+There are loads of parks, green spaces and walking routes, alongside all that rolling moorland.

 There’s also a great sense of community here.
 Regular events are held throughout the year, including the renowned Marsden Jazz Festival and the Cuckoo Day Festival, with plenty of independent shops, pubs and eateries to explore too.
 With a low crime rate, good schools in the area and lots of amenities and attractions, it makes an excellent home for everyone from families to young professionals.